 Mostly absent from the U.S. for the past fifty years, bed bugs are making a comeback.
 Increased international travel and immigration, along with the loss of effective insecticides, has helped this insect spread faster than any other urban insect pest.
-The following links and fact sheets should help you learn how to avoid and eliminate this pest where it is found.
+The following links and fact sheets should help you avoid and get rid of this pest.

 - Do-it-Yourself bed bug control (ENT-3012) – Trying to control bed bugs yourself isn’t easy, but here are some suggestions to improve your chances of success.